Eurovision 2026 Semi-Final 1 vs 2: Who's In Which & the Qualifier Shape

 Reading the SF1 shape

 Add the implied qualifier probabilities and you get roughly 10.5 expected qualifiers — the market is near-certain about the top four, confident about the next four (Moldova, Serbia, Croatia, Lithuania), and then it gets interesting.
-Six countries fight for two open spots once you assume the top eight get through: Montenegro, Georgia, Portugal, Poland, Estonia, Belgium.
+Portugal, Estonia, Poland and Belgium are the cleanest bubble names, with Montenegro and Georgia slightly safer but not locked.
 That's why SF1 is the one to watch for upsets.

 Semi-Final 2 Lineup (May 14) — The Deeper Field